rlannon/SINx86/docs/Assignment and Movement.md

 ## Assignment and Movement

+_Note: this document describes certain features which have not yet been implemented into the SIN compiler._

 SIN supports two methods of data assignment, `let` and `move`.
 While they can be interchangeable, they perform slightly different functions when used with references and dynamic data.
 As such, it is generally advised that, to maintain clarity, programmers stick with `let` for simple assignment and data copying, and only use `move` when they intend on changing a referent and transfering object ownership.

 ### Assignment